Saint John's, Antigua and Barbuda: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A and B. Be careful to get the right kind.
-A lot of adapters currently available are simply plug changers and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Take care to get the correct kind.
+The majority of adapters currently available are just plug changers and require your devices to change the voltage themselves.
 If your devices can't do that they could burn up.
-This one should be appropriate for most countries.
+This one is sufficent for most countries.

 Airplane phone mount